"CODA" Earns Oscar Nominations And Helps Raise Awareness

 “CODA” Earns Oscar Nominations While Reflecting Some Real Experiences

-As well as Best Picture, “CODA” actor Troy Kotsur is nominated for Best Supporting Acor, and Sian Heder is up for Best Adapted Screenplay for the feature.
+As well as Best Picture, “CODA” actor Troy Kotsur is nominated for Best Supporting Actor, and Sian Heder is up for Best Adapted Screenplay for the feature.
 Mr. Kotsur is the first Deaf male actor to up for an Academy Award in that category.
 The film’s impact goes way beyond award nominations though.
 Annie Harris, Advocacy Officer at the UK’s Royal National Institute for Deaf People (RNID), told The Mac Observer:

 It’s brilliant to see deaf talent recognised on this scale and it’s so important – we hope that this success raises awareness about the different experiences in the Deaf community and the barriers that deaf people face every day.
 CODA highlights the unique and sometimes challenging experience of children of deaf adults, which until recently was relatively unknown.
 We hope the film’s success, and others like it, opens up more opportunities for deaf people and people with hearing loss to pursue careers in the arts, and showcase their diversity and talent.

 The film focuses on Ruby, a Child of Deaf Adults – a CODA.
 She has to make a difficult decision and balance supporting her family and following her dreams.
-Teri Devine, Associate Director for Inclusion at RNID, is a CODA herself.
+Teri Devine, Associate Director for Inclusion at RNID, is herself a CODA.
 She explained:

 Growing up as a CODA brought more responsibility and its own challenges in having to broker communication for my parents in everyday activity.
 The film reflects some of the experiences hearing children have in trying to find their own identity outside of a Deaf family and the Deaf community, but it also demonstrates the richness of the language and culture, and the importance of breaking down societal barriers so that Deaf people can be fully included in every area of life.